Lamden/docs/docs/walletinstallation.md

 ![image](/img/wallet/2._Step_-_wallet.png)

-Open folder wallet and you will see all contents of the folder
+Open folder wallet and you will see all contents of the folder `wallet`

 ```bash
 cd wallet